wilhelmagren/valkdb/README.md

 }
 ```

-Attempting to copmile the snippet results in:
+Attempting to compile the snippet results in:

 ```
 error: future cannot be sent between threads safely